AdamW88/AdamW88.github.io/_posts/2016-07-26-iPhone-Charger-Demystified.md

 modified: 2016-07-23
 tags: [blog, hardware]
 image:
-  feature: /RaspberryPi/layout.png
+  feature: /PowerElectronics/iPhoneCharger.jpg
   credit:
   creditlink:
 ---

 One thing I've noticed as I gain experience in my professional career is the great lengths  some companies go to hide technology from the user.
 This may seem to not make much sense, as you could easily say 'but Adam, people see technology advance before them all the time.
 The jump from standard definition to HD, from HDDs to SSDs, the ever improving quality of my Snapchat selfies due to better cameras'.
 Well, yes...and no.

-I'm going to talk about a piece of hardware that I've come to have an extreme amount of respect, admiration, and appreciation for: the iPhone charger.
+I'm going to talk about a piece of hardware that I have an appreciation as a design engineer for: the iPhone charger.

 Yes, that's right, the tiny little brick that everyone has plugged into their wall socket next to their night stand or at their desk at work.
 The amount of power electronics and safety design that went into your iPhone brick is truly astounding.
 The remainder of this article is going to explain the electrical portions of the charger.